ptcrash/Website/content/_index.md

 Hello, My name is John.
-I'm a security analyst, an advocate for LGBT community, and an free weight enthusiast.
-I treat this blog as half journal half technical guide.
+I'm a security engineer, an advocate for LGBT community, and an free weight enthusiast.
+I treat my blog as half journal half technical guide; if you find something useful, let me know!